Increase Your App Downloads and Improve Mobile App Rankings

 Set up your in-app purchases

-Non-renewing subscriptions are for any content that’s used for a predetermined period of time, such a subscription to a sports season pass.
+Non-renewing Subscriptions Content used for a predetermined period of time.
+Subscription to a sports season pass.
+Varies by app.

-Auto-renewable subscriptions would be something that you bill for on a monthly or annual basis automatically.
-Examples of these in-app purchases would be something like a magazine subscription or a streaming service like Netflix.
+Auto-renewable Subscriptions Billed on a monthly or annual basis automatically.
+Magazine subscription or streaming service like Netflix.
+Varies by app.

 No matter what type of in-app purchases you set up, you can sneak in some more keywords to their description to help boost your search ranking.